How To Write Pandas Dataframe To CSV File

 This code writes the DataFrame to a CSV file using a semicolon (;) as the field delimiter and a single quote (') as the quote character.

-Related Article: How to Convert JSON to CSV in Python
+Related Article: How to Drop All Duplicate Rows in Python Pandas

 Step 5: Specify Additional Parameters